Note: This API is now obsolete.

 Compute the apparent place of a planet or other solar system body.

-Move the origin of coordinates from the barycenter of the solar system to the observer (or the geocenter); i.e., this function accounts for parallax (annual+geocentric or justannual).
+Moves the origin of coordinates from the barycenter of the solar system to the center of mass of the Earth

 Return the value of DeltaT for the given Julian date